Aurelio logo

 2. Internal Docs Subagent will have access to some "internal" company documents.

-Let's start with our first subagent!
+Lets start with our first subagent!

 Web Search Subagent

-OpenAI's built-in web search is not great, so we'll use another web search API called Linkup.
+OpenAI's built-in web search is not great, so we'll use another web search API called LinkUp.
 This service does require an account, but you will receive more than enough free credits to follow the course.

 We initialize our Linkup client using an API key like so: